datanav/docs/technical/tripletex-superoffice.rst

 Tripletex Employee to SuperOffice Person
 ----------------------------------------
-Before any synchronization can take place, a link between a Tripletex Employee and a SuperOffice Person must be established.
+Every Tripletex Employee will be synchronized with a SuperOffice Person.

+If a matching SuperOffice Person already exists, the Tripletex Employee will be merged with the existing one.
+If no matching SuperOffice Person is found, a new SuperOffice Person will be created.

 A Tripletex Employee will merge with a SuperOffice Person if one of the following property combinations match: